 Our experienced motor vehicle accident attorneys understand these complex insurance laws and work to maximize your recovery under all available coverages.

-What to Do After a Scranton Car Accident
+What Should You Do After a Car Accident in Scranton, PA?

 - Seek Medical Attention Immediately: Even if you feel fine, adrenaline can mask serious injuries.
 Get checked at Geisinger CMC, Regional Hospital, or another local facility.
 This will create medical documentation that will support your injury claim.